rsoiffer/Forge-of-Power/narrative-rules.md

 Following are rules that help groups play out interesting stories.

+## Aspects

+TODO: Write this section

 ## Quests

 The game is divided into **quests**, each of which has a single well-defined objective.
 Each quest has a current **Challenge** score, which usually starts at 1.
 When the party completes a quest, everyone gains XP equal to the quest’s Challenge score.
+A player character levels up whenever they reach a multiple of 10 XP.

 Whenever the GM adds a complication to the quest, they should increase the Challenge by 1.
 Especially deadly complications might increase the Challenge by 2 or more.